 However, plastic syringes do have a couple of significant drawbacks.
 Plastic syringe plungers and barrels have some flex under pressure which leads to volume inaccuracies as high as 5%.
 Additionally, rubber-tipped plungers tend to absorb some organic solvents such as DMSO.

-Glass syringes are the most common type of syringe used with a syringe pump.
+Glass syringes are used as the most common type of syringe for syringe pumps.
 Glass syringes are reusable, compatible with most applications, and more accurate than most syringe types.
 The plunger of a glass syringe can be made of ground glass, glass with a Teflon syringe tip type, metal-only, or metal with a Teflon tip.

 A ground glass plunger is typically the cheapest option, but it can suffer from leakage of fluid past the plunger leading to volume inaccuracies.
 Additionally, some chemicals may cause the ground glass to fuse rendering the syringe useless.